EsGeh/copy-tools/README.md

 - Example: Copy `A` to `B`, both local dir:

-		$ copy.fish /some/path/A /some/otherpath/B
+		$ ct-copy.fish /some/path/A /some/otherpath/B

 - Example: Copy `C` to `D`, D is a path on a remote machine reachable via ssh using username `user` at address `remote`

-		$ copy.fish /some/path/C user@remote:/some/otherpath/B
+		$ ct-copy.fish /some/path/C user@remote:/some/otherpath/B

 For further details append the the `--help` option to the command in question.